Copyright © Heritage Wood 2014, All Rights Reserved

-The Horse Chestnut is a fine tree with a tall domed crown up to 30m or more in height.
-The twigs are a redish-brown and the strikingly large winter buds are resinous and very sticky.
-The leaves have 5-7 leaflets, each 10-25 cm long obovate but with a prolonged wedge shaped base.
-The flowers have white petals in May and spiny fruit is globose 6cm across and produced in the autumn.
+The Horse Chestnut is a fine tree with a tall domed crown.
+The twigs are a redish-brown and the strikingly large winter buds are shiny brown and very sticky.
+The leaves have 5-7 leaflets, each 10-25 cm long obovate, shaped a little like a horseshoe.
+The tree has white and pink candle like flowers in May and of course bears conkers in the autumn.

 The Silver Birch will grow up to 25m and is a particularly airy and graceful tree, from its distinctive white and black bark to its drooping fronds of delicate triangular shaped leaves.
 These leaves are soft green in Spring and rich yellow in Autumn.